Hilversum: Culture

 There is the large Catholic neo-gothic St. Vitus church (P.J.H.
 Cuypers, 1892, bell tower 96 m.
 The city played host to many landscape artists during the 19th century, including Barend Cornelis Koekkoek.

 In the 1950s and 1960s the city played host to a major European Tennis tournament.

 The 1958 Eurovision Song Contest took place in Hilversum.
 In 2020 the international television event Eurovision: Europe Shine a Light was broadcast from Studio 21 in Hilversum's Media Park.
 This event was held in place of the Eurovision Song Contest 2020 which was cancelled due to the COVID-19 pandemic.

 Broadcasting

-Hilversum is often called "media city", since it is the principal centre for radio and television broadcasting in the Netherlands, and is home to an extensive complex of radio and television studios and to the administrative headquarters of the multiple broadcasting organizations which make up the Netherlands Public Broadcasting system.
-Hilversum is also home to many newer commercial TV production companies.
+Hilversum is often called the "media city", as it is the principal centre for radio and television broadcasting in the Netherlands, and is home to an extensive complex of radio and television studios, as well as the headquarters of the broadcasting organisations which make up the Dutch public broadcasting system.
+Hilversum is also home to many newer commercial television production companies.
 Radio Netherlands, which had been broadcasting worldwide via shortwave radio since the 1920s, was also based in Hilversum until it was dissolved in 2013.

-The following is a list of organizations that have, or are continuing to, broadcast from studios in Hilversum:
+The following is a list of organisations that have, or are continuing to, broadcast from Hilversum: